mlcommons/croissant/python/mlcroissant/README.md

 ## Contribute

 All contributions are welcome!
 We even have [good first issues](https://github.com/mlcommons/croissant/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) to start in the project.
-Refer to the [GitHub project](https://github.com/orgs/mlcommons/projects/26) for more detailed user stories.
+Refer to the [GitHub project](https://github.com/orgs/mlcommons/projects/26) for more detailed user stories and read above how the repo is [designed](#design).

-The development workflow goes as follow:

-- Read above how the repo is [designed](#design).

-### Contribute.
 An easy way to contribute to `mlcroissant` is using Croissant's configured [codespaces](https://docs.github.com/en/codespaces/overview).
 To start a codespace: